semgrep/semgrep/PRIVACY.md

 - Timing metrics (e.g. time taken to scan per-rule and per-path)
 - Semgrep environment (e.g. version, interpreter, timestamp)

-Findings data are used to provide human readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
-The classes of data are:
+**Findings data** are used to provide human readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
+The classes of findings data are:

 - Check ID and metadata (as defined in the rule definition; e.g. OWASP category, message, severity)
 - Code location, including file path, that triggered findings